soffes/blog/published/2010-10-21-hello-internet-mac-app-store/hello-internet-mac-app-store.markdown

 ---
-title: "Hello Internet: Mac App Store"
-categories: video hello-internet apple mac
+tags:
+- video
+- hello-internet
+- apple
+- mac
 ---

+# Hello Internet: Mac App Store

 My hate (and love) for the new Mac App Store